Devadasi: Reformists and abolitionists

 Reformists and abolitionists considered the Devadasi a social evil due to their way of life, which had very widely degenerated into a system of prostitution.
 The first anti-Nautch and anti-dedication movement began in 1882, even though the British colonial authorities officially maintained most brothels in India.
 The Irish missionary Amy Carmichael was active in helping Devadasi women to escape their situation.

-In later period the devadasis were equated with prostitutes and their children were again given away to temples.
-Stigma was attached to a particular caste of devadasis and they were seen as prostitutes.
-After a certain age they were left to fend for themselves.

 As the Devadasi were equated with prostitutes, they also became associated with the spread of the venereal disease syphilis in India.
 During the British colonial period many British soldiers were exposed to venereal diseases in brothels, and Devadasis were misunderstood to be responsible.
 In an effort to control the spread of venereal disease the British Government mandated that all prostitutes register themselves.
 Devadasis were required to register, as they were thought to be prostitutes by the British Government.

 In addition to obligatory registration, the British Government also established institutions known as Lock Hospitals where women were brought in order to be treated for venereal diseases.
 However, many of the women admitted to these hospitals, including many Devadasi, were identified through the registry and then forcibly brought to the hospitals.
 A number of these women were confined in the hospitals permanently.

 Today, Sitavva Joddati of Karnataka helps former Devadasi find a foothold in mainstream society.
 In 1982 she was made a Devadasi at age seven.
 In 1997 she began the non-governmental organisation MASS (Mahila Abhivrudhi-Samrakshana Sansthe) in the Belagavi district of Ghataprabha to help women like her escape the Devadasi system and live a life of dignity.
 Between 1997 and 2017 MASS helped over 4,800 Devadasis reintegrate into mainstream society.
 In 2018 she received the Padmashri award at age 43.